 HAVE A BASE LINE EMERGENCY FUND

-Ben and I follow Dave Ramsey’s recommendation of a $1,000 emergency fund while getting out of debt.
-We have $1,000 that we don’t touch and that’s it.
-Obviously, there are a lot of emergencies that could be more expensive than $1,000… but I think that’s the point.
+My husband and I followed Dave Ramsey’s recommendation of a $1,000 emergency fund while getting out of debt.
+We had $1,000 in an emergency fund, and didn’t touch it.
+Obviously, there are a lot of emergencies that could be more expensive than $1,000… but I think that’s the point of having it so low.
 The more desperate it feels, the more likely you are to hustle to get out of debt as fast as possible.

-I personally would recommend this $1,000 baseline to anyone in any situation because I think the lack of cushion forces you to stay focused.
-If you absolutely can’t stand having a savings account that low, you could try having a $3,000 emergency fund for a while.
+If you absolutely can’t stand having a savings account that low, you could try having a $3,000 emergency fund.
 My guess is that eventually, you’ll want to dump the “extra” $2k towards your debt because you’ll be so eager to get out of debt.

-The baseline emergency fund covers a lot of scenarios while getting out of debt so that you can avoid adding any more payments or credit card bills.
+The $1,000 emergency fund covers a lot of scenarios while getting out of debt so that you can avoid financing anything!!
 A car fix, an ER visit, an appliance repair, whatever.